 Different men have different names, which they owe to their parents or to themselves, that is, to their own pursuits and achievements.
 But our great pursuit, the great name we wanted, was to be Christians, to be called Christians.

 This selection, an excerpt from a sermon by Saint Gregory Nazianzus (Oratio 43, in laudem Basilii Magni, 15.
-16-17, 19-21; PG 36, 514-423) is used in the Roman Office of Readings for January 2, the feast of Saints Basil the Great and Gregory Nazianzen.
+16-17, 19-21; PG 36, 514-423).
+It is used in the Roman Office of Readings for January 2, the feast of Saints Basil the Great and Gregory Nazianzen.
 For more on St. Basil’s life and for some excerpts from his writings, click here.

 Basil was born of a Christian family at Caesarea in Cappadocia in 330 AD.
 Conspicuous for his learning and virtue, for a time he led the life of a hermit but in 370 was made bishop of Caesarea.
 He fought against the Arians and wrote many admirable works, especially his monastic rule which many Eastern monks still follow.
 Saint Basil died on January 1, 379.
-Gregory Nazianzen (also called Nazianzus) was also born in 330.
-Traveling as a youth in the pursuit of learning, he first joined his friend Basil as a hermit and was later ordained priest and bishop.
-In the year 381 he was elected bishop of Constantinople; however, because of factions dividing the Church, he returned to Nazianzen where he died on January 25, 389 or 390.
-He was called “theologus” [the theologian] because of his outstanding teaching and eloquence.
+Gregory Nazianzen (also called Nazianzus) was joined his friend Basil as a hermit and was later ordained priest and bishop.
+In the year 381 he was elected bishop of Constantinople; however, because of factions dividing the Church, he returned to Nazianzen where he died on January 25, 389 or 390. (intro and concluding comments by Dr. Italy)